Cyphrme/Coze/docs/proposals/old_or_deprecated/alg_first.md

 Changes made to Canon/Normal make the following irrelevant  Canon no longer has to be in Unicode order.

-This document is preserved because the "tilda encapsulated payload" may be useful for other situations.
+This document is preserved because the "tilde encapsulated payload" may be useful for other situations.

 # "Alg First"